Mathai George Muthoot: Early life

 M. George Muthoot was born to N. Mathai Muthoot on 4 February 1911 in Kozhencherry, a small town in South Kerala.
 N. Mathai Muthoot managed the family business of contract timber in the Kingdom of Travancore.

-Meanwhile, M. George joined the Indian army.
+Meanwhile, George joined the Indian army.
 He was married to Ammini George Muthoot and had seven children (six sons and one daughter), who now manage the Muthoot Group.

 Business career

 After completing his army service, he returned to Kozhencherry in 1925 and established a new partnership firm along with his father (Muthoot Chit Fund), which was primarily a Chit Fund, and hence marking the foray of Muthoot into the financial sector.

 The company started by M. George Muthoot came to be known as the Muthoot Group and is today among the largest and most respected companies in South India.

-He and his son Dr. George Kurien were also instrumental in setting up a multi-specialty hospital in Kozhencherry (Muthoot Medical Center).
+He and his son Dr. G. Kurien Muthoot were also instrumental in setting up a multi-specialty hospital in Kozhencherry (Muthoot Medical Center).